An extended version of the Ordered Median Tree Location Problem including appendices and detailed computational results: Analyzing the : formulations, polyhedral descriptions and Benders decomposition

 Regarding to $\mT^{sub}$, note that the cardinality of the group of subtour elimination constraints is exponential in the number of nodes.
 Since many of these constraints are not needed to build the solution polytope, they can be separated in polynomial time by solving a series of minimum cut-problems.
 An effective branch-and-cut algorithm can be implemented to include dynamically a certain number of these constraints, preventing from using the entire set of subtour elimination constraints and reducing computational effort.
 Furthermore, a cut-set based group of constraints can be introduced replacing these constrains.
 Let $S \neq \emptyset, S \subset V$ be a connected component of a solution in the previous algorithm, the following connection cut can be defined:

 This cut-set based connection cut implies that at least one allocation or one edge from the tree of facilities must connect $S$ to a node of $V \setminus S$.

-Regarding to $\mT^{mtz}$, an arborescence is built rooted at a arbitrarily selected root node $r\in V$, in which arcs follow the direction from root to leaves. $\mT^{flow}$ also relies on a source node $r\in V$ which distributes the flow, but for the \OMT, contrary to $\mT^{mtz}$, the choice of the root node is very influential as care must be taken when spreading the flow.
-This selection can be done in two ways: (1) adding a set of variables $r_{i} \in \{0,1\}$ for $i \in V$, that are equal to 1 if the node $i \in V$ is selected as the source node for the tree of facilities, or otherwise (2) arbitrarily selecting the source node and distributing the flow along the tree, distinguishing whether the node selected as the source is a facility or not.
+Regarding to $\mT^{mtz}$, an arborescence is built rooted at an arbitrary root node in which arcs follow the direction from root to leaves.
+Note that if the given root node $r \in V$ is chosen as a facility, the arborescence will be rooted at $r$.
+Otherwise, $r$ will be isolated and the root node will be arbitrarily chosen by the model. $\mT^{flow}$ also relies on a source node $r\in V$ which distributes the flow, but for the \OMT, contrary to $\mT^{mtz}$, the choice of the root node is very influential as care must be taken when spreading the flow.
+This selection can be done in two ways: (1) adding a set of variables $r_{i} \in \{0,1\}$ for $i \in V$, that are equal to 1 if the facility node $i \in V$ is selected as the source node for the tree of facilities, or otherwise (2) arbitrarily selecting the source node and ensuring flow units are only distributed between facilities, distinguishing whether the source node is a facility or not.
+If the source node is not a facility, then there must be no flow at the source node and the flow is distributed from the facility to which this source node is allocated.

-If the source node is selected arbitrarily, in order to properly distribute the flow units between facilities we must consider all possible scenarios for the source node.
-If the source node is a non facility node, then it takes an inflow of one unit and transfers $p-1$ units to the associated facility, so the total units of distributed flow in the network are $p$.
-On the other hand, if the source node is a facility, then it directly takes an inflow of $p-1$ units.
-All other nodes included in the tree have a demand of one unit of flow.

 Therefore, the flow formulation using additional variables includes the following group of constraints:

 \begingroup \allowdisplaybreaks

 \endgroup